PasanSWijekoon/Globemed-Healthcare-System/README.md

 2. Run the main application file (`src/com/globemed/application/Application.java`).
 3. Log in using one of the default credentials provided in the database setup.

-Of course.
-Here is a complete markdown table tailored to your "GlobeMed Healthcare Management System" project, including all the key modules.

-You can copy and paste this directly into your `README.md` file and replace the placeholder image links with your actual screenshot URLs.

-Of course.
-Here is the complete markdown table with placeholder image links, tailored to your "GlobeMed Healthcare Management System" project.

-You can copy and paste this directly into your `README.md` file and replace the `https://i.imgur.com/your_image_url.png` placeholders with the actual URLs to your screenshots.

 ## 📸 Screenshots

 This table showcases the main user interfaces of the GlobeMed Healthcare Management System.